Select your cookie preferences

 Elastic Disaster Recovery network requirements

-To prepare your network for running Elastic Disaster Recovery, you need to set the following connectivity settings:
+To prepare your network for running Elastic Disaster Recovery, set these connectivity settings:

 Note